homieiot/convention

 Broadcast Topic

-Homie defines a broadcast topic, so a controller is able to broadcast a message to all Homie devices:
+Homie defines a broadcast topic, so a controller can broadcast a message to all Homie devices:

-• homie / $broadcast / subtopic: subtopic can be any topic with single or multiple levels.
-It must adhere to the ID format.
+• homie / 5 / $broadcast / [subtopic]: where subtopic can be any topic with single or multiple levels.
+Each segement must adhere to the ID format.

 For example, you might want to broadcast an alert event with the alert reason as the payload.
 Devices are then free to react or not.
 In our case, every buzzer of your home automation system would start buzzing.